See and Do in Dublin

 St Patrick’s Cathedral

 Built in 1191, the cathedral is Ireland's largest.
-Apart from its religious significance, its spectacular interior and the deep sense of history it impresses on visitors make it a must-visit.
+Apart from its religious significance, this ancient structure's spectacular interior and deep sense of history make it a must-visit, particularly for those interested in the past.

 The Old Jameson Distillery